-- Your child's progress will be continually monitored by his/her class teacher. - His/her progress will be reviewed formally with the Headteacher and SENDCo every term in reading, writing and numeracy through Pupil Progress meetings. - At the end of Year 1, all children participate in a Statutory Phonics Screening Check.
+- Your child's progress will be continually monitored by his/her class teacher. - His/her progress will be reviewed formally with the Headteacher and SENDCo every term in reading, writing and maths through Pupil Progress meetings. - At the end of Year 1, all children participate in a Statutory Phonics Screening Check.
 The phonics screening check is a short, simple assessment to make sure that all pupils have learned phonic decoding to an appropriate standard by the age of 6.
 All year 1 pupils in maintained schools, academies and free schools must complete the check and report their results.
 The phonics check will help teachers identify the children who need extra help so they can receive the support they need to improve their reading skills.
-These children will then be able to retake the check in year 2. - At the end of Key Stage 1 (i.e., at the end of year 2), all children are required to be formally assessed using Standard Assessment Tests (SATS).
-This is something the government requires all schools to do. - Where a child has an EHC Plan, they will have a learning plan based on targets set by outside agencies specific to their needs.
+These children will then be able to retake the check in year 2. - Where a child has an EHC Plan, they will have a learning plan based on targets set by outside agencies specific to their needs.
 Progress against these targets will be reviewed regularly, evidence for judgements assessed and a future plan made. - The progress of children with an EHC Plan will be formally reviewed at an Annual Review with all adults involved with the child's education. - The SENDCo will also check that your child is making good progress within any individual work and in any group that they take part in. - Regular book scrutinises and lesson observations will be carried out by the Headteacher and other members of the Senior Leadership Team to ensure that the needs of all children are met and that the quality of teaching and learning is high.